MaorAssayag/2048-Simulation-System-In-Erlang/README.md

 **1. Main computer (single at a time)**
   Where the main server and the ui_server server will run.
-  - Management of the graphical display and user interface - real-time game, simulation console and statistics in real time.
+  - Management of the graphical and user interface - real-time game, simulation console and statistics in real time.
   - Responsibility for communication and data transfer between the simulation servers (secondary) and the user interface as well as backup on the backup server.
   - Responsibility for managing the processes, logic and logic of the game in real time.
   - Monitoring the secondary servers and the backup server to protect against falls for proper operation.